Nearly $k$-distance sets: Proofs

 \begin{lem} For any fixed $m$, there exists a choice of $c_1=c_1(m)$ such that $G''$ contains a complete $\ell$-partite subgraph $K_{1,1,m,\ldots,m}$ with the distances between any two of its vertices strictly bigger than $c_1n^{1/d}$. \end{lem} \begin{proof}We construct this multipartite graph in three steps.

-\bf Step 1. \rm Using Theorem~\ref{erd69}, we find an edge $e=\{v_1,v_2\}$ that is contained in $\delta n^{\ell-2}$ cliques of size $\ell$.
-Let $E''$ be the set of those edges of the $\ell$-cliques, that are not incident to $v_1$ or $v_2$, and $F$ be the set of $\ell-2$-tuples formed by the $\ell-2$ vertices of the cliques that are different from $v_1$ and $v_2$.
+\bf Step 1. \rm Using Theorem~\ref{erd69}, we find an edge $e=\{v_1,v_2\}$ that is contained in at least $\delta n^{\ell-2}$ cliques of size $\ell$.
+Let $E''$ be the set of those edges of the $\ell$-cliques, that are not incident to $v_1$ or $v_2$.
+Further, let $F$ be the set of the $(\ell-2)$-tuples formed by the $\ell-2$ vertices of the cliques that are different from $v_1$ and $v_2$.
 The vertices of $e$ form the first two parts of the multipartite graph.
-In what follows, we shall work with the graph $G''$ induced on $S''\setminus\{v_1,v_2\}$ by $E''$. +0.1cm
+In what follows, we will work with the graph $G''$ induced on $S''\setminus\{v_1,v_2\}$ by $E''$. +0.1cm